 The Evolution of AI in eCommerce

-As you may already know, AI application in eCommerce started in the early 2000s.
+As you may already know, AI applications in eCommerce started in the early 2000s.
 This was when online retailers began to embrace customer analytics and machine learning (ML) to improve the efficiency of their websites.

-The main reason for the progress is huge advances in deep learning algorithms and their application.
-Add to this the advent of big data and ever-growing online retailers’ datasets – it turns out that today we have enough data to build an eCommerce AI system that can actually make a difference.
+The main reason for the progress is enormous advances in deep learning algorithms and their application.
+Add to this the advent of big data and ever-growing online retailers’ datasets – it turns out that today we have enough data to build an eCommerce AI system that can make a difference.

-Benefits of Artificial Intelligence for eCommerce
+The Benefits of AI in eCommerce

 - Task automation.
-AI-based technologies act as an eCommerce automation suite, enabling automated tasks and processes such as sending emails, order fulfillment and payment processing, reducing labor costs and improving operational efficiency.
+AI-based technologies act as an eCommerce automation suite, enabling automated tasks and processes such as sending emails, order fulfillment, and payment processing, reducing labor costs, and improving operational efficiency.

-Challenges of eCommerce AI
+The Challenges of eCommerce AI

 - Human error.
 While AI technologies can be a godsend in eCommerce, they are not infallible.
-For example, just like in the case of the Facebook data breach crisis, AI-driven eCommerce platforms can also fail to provide best-in-class customer service.
+For example, just like in the case of the Facebook data breach crisis, AI-driven eCommerce platforms can fail to provide best-in-class customer service.

 AI Technologies Transforming Online Shopping